GOMAE MOBILE APP

-I started with research by using a number of different methods to gain insight into user needs:
+I started by wanting to understand user perceptions and mental models by using a number of different research methods to gain insight into user needs:

-Sent survey questions to volunteers in the vegan community through social media groups who were willing to participate by leaving their emails with us.
+Sent survey questionnaires to volunteers in the vegan community through social media groups.

-Reviewed user feedback sent to us through the app.
+Analyzed and synthesized user feedback collected through the app.

-I also met up with vegan influencers on Instagram to conduct ethnographic interviews by letting them explore the app, and provide thoughts, feedback, and ideas on the various flows and screens.
+I also met up with vegan influencers on Instagram to conduct usability tests and interviews by letting them explore the app, and provide thoughts, feedback, and ideas on the various flows and screens.

-By looking at trends and patterns in the responses collected from the research, I developed two personas to capture our target audience.
+By looking at trends and patterns in the data, I developed two user profiles to capture our target audience.

 The Newbie Foodie

 Needs guidance on how to make meals vegan-friendly

 Wants to find more vegan restaurants to try in the neighborhood